tiingweii-shii/tiingweii-shii/README.md

 ## Hi, I'm Tingwei :D
-👩🏻‍💻 I’m a Software Engineer who is passionate about making meaningful impacts using software solutions.
+👩🏻‍💻 I’m a Software Engineer who is passionate about developing software that creates meaningful impact.

 🐾 I recently graduated from Northeastern University, studying Computer Science and Physics, with a minor in Mathematics.